extrange/nixos-config/README.md

   - Whatsapp
 - Syncthing: configure folders, add device to server
 - GSConnect pairing
+- VSCode login (note: due to [automatic login], the keyring is not unlocked.
+However, it is possible to use a insecure storage and disable the [password].)

 ## Notes

 - To edit `sops` secrets, use `SOPS_AGE_KEY=$(ssh-to-age -private-key -i ~/.ssh/id_ed25519) sops secrets.yaml`.
 - To add a new key for a host:
   - First, get the `age` key from the SSH public key: `ssh-keygen -y -f path/to/public/key | ssh-to-age`
+  - Add the key to `.sops.yaml`
   - Update: `SOPS_AGE_KEY=$(ssh-to-age -private-key -i path/to/private/key sops updatekeys secrets.yaml` (the private key must have previously used to encrypt the file)
 - `nixos-rebuild switch --flake .#hostname` will not allow access to untracked files.
 To [work around] this, do `nixos-rebuild switch --flake path:.#hostname`.
 - Using `read` in `curl ... | bash` doesn't work as `read` does not have access to the terminal, so `source` is used instead.